 The “concerning” character of an invasive alien species is determined after an evaluation of the risks carried out according to objective criteria.
 These scientific studies are generally carried out by the Member States even though the European Commission may also carry them out under the terms of the Regulation.

-36 plants and 29 animals are currently included in the European lists of species of special concern.
+36 plants and 29 animals are currently included in the list of Invasive Alien Species of Union concern.

 New obligations for Member States